kcaisley/frida/docs/week27.md

     - pg 5 "Over-/under-ﬂow removals are typically employed for designs that use extra redundant capacitors" which is why splitting the MSB is better
     - Is the base switching scheme monotonics, bss, or something else?

-- Chen-Saynyal-Sun, BSS
+- Chen-Saynyal-Sun, BSS, 2014
-    - Does Bss benefit here?
+    - Does Bss benefit here? yes, it maintains the common mode better
-    -
+    - JH Tsai took it even further, buy adding 2 more bits that swing up at some point along the chain.
+That way the positive swing also isn't big.
+    - Also this paper using a Vcm voltage in two places, plus it uses bottom plate sampling.
+I will just take the bidirectional single-side idea.
+    - I would prefer not to use bottom-plate sampling as it requires a Vcm voltage, and I think it makes the input sampling switching more complicated?

 - D. Van Blerkom, Forza, 2021:
     - 40 super blocks, 20 on each side, with 1024 ADCs per superblock.
 ADCs run at 1.7 Msps.